greentfrapp/project-asimov/guide_fairness.md

 <img class="comic" width="450px" src="{{ "/assets/guide/comics/bongo_inverted.gif" | relative_url }}" title="" alt="Some fairness definitions are mutually exclusive.">
 </div>

 For our fictional fat pet predictor, we had complete control over the system's accuracy.
 Even so, you may have noticed that it was impossible to fulfill all five fairness metrics at the same time.
-This is sometimes known as the impossibility theorem of fairness.
+This is sometimes known as the Impossibility Theorem of Fairness.

 <div class="box-blue">